Knowledge Editing for Large Language Models: A Survey: Methodologies

 \subsubsection{\textbf{Summary}}

 In this part, we introduce the local modification strategy for pre-trained LLMs for efficient updates of new information without adding new weights or optimizing the whole network.
-We start by analyzing the pivotal role of the point-wise feedforward layers, i.e., the FFNs, to store the factual information in pre-trained LLMs, with the knowledge neurons associated with the FFN layer thoroughly analyzed.
-We then discuss the gradient-based and prompt-based strategies that conduct local modification of LLMs, which achieve the modification in a top-down manner based on the output $y$ and in a bottom-up manner with the input prompt $x$, respectively.
+We start by analyzing the pivotal role of the point-wise feedforward layers, i.e., the FFNs, to store the factual information in pre-trained LLMs, with the knowledge neurons associated with the FFN layer thoroughly analyzed. {We then discuss the groundtruth-based strategies, which achieve the modification in a top-down manner, generally based on least squares objectives computed from the output $y$.
+We further discuss the prompt-based strategies, which conduct modifications in a bottom-up manner based on the input prompt $x$}.
 Nevertheless, the scalability and retainability of local modification methods lack further improvements, as the performance might deteriorate with more edits performed~\cite{meng2023mass}.